Q42/meteor-gke-example/README.md

 It does two things: print the public IP address of the machine the app is running on, and offer some simple interaction with the MongoDB database to show there is persistent data irrespective of the machine.

+https://registry.hub.docker.com/u/chees/meteor-gke-example/ is set up to automatically build when the master branch of this repo changes.